arif05khan/ShopEase-E-Commerce-Websitete-/README.md

-# ShopEase - An eCommerce Website
+# ShopEase - An E-Commerce Website

 ShopEase is a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.